AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/api-cmk-setup.md

 >[!NOTE]
 >
 >If you cannot find your application in the list, then your service principal has not been accepted into your tenant.
-Please work with your [!DNL Azure] administrator or representative to ensure that you have correct privileges.
+To ensure that you have correct privileges, work with your [!DNL Azure] administrator or representative.

 ## Enable the encryption key configuration on Experience Platform {#send-to-adobe}